Selling your home? Do you have cracks in your foundation?

 - Cracks will always come up on any home inspection.
 A home inspector may wonder what else is unresolved and become more zealous in looking for other issues.

-– A potential buyer(especially a first-time one) may walk away from a sale when cracks are revealed.
-He may not know the difference between a harmless settlement crack and a dangerous structural one.
+- A potential buyer(especially a first-time one) may walk away from a sale when cracks are revealed.
+They may not know the difference between a harmless settlement crack and a dangerous structural one.

 - Trying to fix cracks during the sales process adds a stress and time element.
 During busy seasons, it may weeks before a foundation repair company can get to them.